Hinge: Building access

-Since at least medieval times there have been hinges to draw bridges for defensive purposes for fortified buildings.
+Since at least medieval times, there have been hinges to draw bridges for defensive purposes for fortified buildings.
 Hinges are used in contemporary architecture where building settlement can be expected over the life of the building.
 For example, the Dakin Building in Brisbane, California, was designed with its entrance ramp on a large hinge to allow settlement of the building built on piles over bay mud.
 This device was effective until October 2006, when it was replaced due to damage and excessive ramp slope.

 Large structures

-Hinges appear in large structures such as elevated freeway and railroad viaducts.
-These are included to reduce or eliminate the transfer of bending stresses between structural components, typically in an effort to reduce sensitivity to earthquakes.
+Hinges appear in large structures such as elevated freeway and railroad viaducts, to reduce or eliminate the transfer of bending stresses between structural components, typically in an effort to reduce sensitivity to earthquakes.
 The primary reason for using a hinge, rather than a simpler device such as a slide, is to prevent the separation of adjacent components.
-When no bending stresses are transmitted across the hinge it is called a zero moment hinge.
+When no bending stresses are transmitted across the hinge, it is called a zero moment hinge.

 Spacecraft

-People have developed a variety of self-actuating, self-locking hinge designs for spacecraft deployable structures such as solar array panels, synthetic aperture radar antennas, booms, radiators, etc.
+A variety of self-actuating, self-locking hinges have been developed for spacecraft deployable structures such as solar array panels, synthetic aperture radar antennas, booms, radiators, etc.